OpenEvalProject/evals/manuscripts/elife-81703/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/81703/elife-81703-fig6-v1.jpg)

-**Figure 6.:** D. suzukii prefers harder substrates than D. melanogaster and expresses higher levels of mechanosensory channels in taste organs.(A) Numbers of eggs laid in a no-choice egg-laying paradigm on substrates of the indicated agarose concentrations. n=18–20.
+**Figure 6.:** (A) Numbers of eggs laid in a no-choice egg-laying paradigm on substrates of the indicated agarose concentrations. n=18–20.
 One-way ANOVA followed by Tukey’s multiple comparison test.
 Values indicated with different letters are significantly different (p<0.05).
 Error bars are SEM.
 (B) Two-choice egg-laying preference test for the indicated agarose concentrations. n=18–20.
 The Mann-Whitney test is used to compare the preference indices between species. n=18–20. **p<0.01; ****p<0.0001.
 Error bars are SEM.
 (C and D) Volcano plots of leg (C) and labellar (D) transcriptomes highlighting differentially expressed mechanosensory channel genes.
 The background gray dots were all other analyzed genes with −log10 (adjusted p-value) less than 8 (C) or 120 (D) and log2 fold-change between –4 and 4.
 (E and F) RT-quantitative PCR (qPCR) results for selected mechanosensory channel genes that were found to differ in expression levels between species by RNAseq analysis in leg (E) and labellum (F).
 Multiple unpaired t-tests are used to compare the expression level between species. n=3. ns, not significant; **p<0.01; ***p<0.001; ****p<0.0001.

 Are there molecular differences in the mechanosensory systems of these species?
 Taking advantage of the transcriptomes of the legs and the labellum—organs that make direct physical contact with egg-laying sites—we found expression of nine mechanosensory channels genes (iav, nompC, pain, Piezo, ppk, ppk26, Tmc, rpk, and tmem63; ≥1 TPM, Supplementary file 2), all of which were expressed in both legs and labellum.